Radical Hope #1 Everything, All at Once

 We're facing the collapse of our capacity to think together about what's real, and to relate to each other across difference.

-In Russia, state media has convinced much of the population that Ukraine is run by Nazis and the invasion is defensive.
+In Russia, state media has convinced much of the population that Ukraine is run by Nazis and the invasion is a necessary defence against Western aggression.

 In Israel and Palestine, each side sees only their own grief and justification whilst the other's suffering becomes invisible, filtered out by algorithms and tribal belonging.